stacks-network/docs/_includes/payout-appmining.md

 For each App Mining cohort, there is a determined “pot” of total earnings that will get paid to apps.
-For the Alpha run, Blockstack paid a total of $25,000 USD.
 For the Alpha run, App Mining paid a total of $25,000 USD.
+However, in
-However, in December 2018, App Mining began paying $100,000 USD  each month, with earnings paid out in Bitcoin.
+December 2018, App Mining began paying $100,000 USD  each month, with earnings paid out in Bitcoin.